An old-fashioned fireplace isn’t only an inefficient heating source, it also can create high levels of smoke inside and outside your home.

 An insert designed to heat 1,500 square feet will burn for three to five hours before you need to reload; for 1,500 to 3,000 sq. ft., you usually have an eight- to 10-hour burn window.

-- You have to stack and load wood.
+- You still have to stack and load wood.

 - The insert can be dangerous in a prefab fireplace.
 “The prefabricated chimney isn’t rated to take the temperature that a wood insert can put out.
 You need a chimney rated for 2,100 degrees,” says John Mountford, a salesperson at Fireside Warmth in Kingston, N.Y.
 If you have a prefab, many dealers will recommend replacing the entire fireplace with a high-efficiency wood burning fireplace rather than use an insert.